demisto/content-docs/docs/howtos/integrations/long-running.md

 * `directMessage` - For chat based integrations, handle free text sent from a user to the chat module and process it in the server.

 ### Manage container states
-One of the most important and useful things in the long running process is the integration context:
+One of the most important and useful aspects of the long running process is the integration context:
 `demisto.setIntegrationContext(context)`
 `demisto.getIntegrationContext()`
-Use it to store information and manage the state of the container per integration instance.
+Use the integration context to store information and manage the state of the container per integration instance.
-This context is stored in a format of a dict of `{'key': 'value'} where value **must** be a string.
+This context is stored in a format of a dict of `{'key': 'value'}`, where value **must** be a string.
 To store complex objects as values, parse them to JSON.

 Use logging to notify and report different states inside the long running process - `demisto.info(str)` and `demisto.error(str)`.
 These will show up in the server log.